amplitude/amplitude-docs/content/collections/destination-catalog/azure-blob-storage.md

 2. Select **Azure Blob Storage - Events & Merged Users**.
 3. On the **Getting Started** tab, select the data to export.
 Options include *Export events ingested today and moving forward*, *Export all merged Amplitude IDs*, or both.
 For events, you can also specify filtering conditions to only export events that meet certain criteria.

-    !!!note
+{{partial:admonition type="note" title=""}}
 You can export these two different data types to separate containers, if you prefer.
 You'll just need to complete the setup flow twice: once for each data type.
+{{/partial:admonition}}

 4. Review the Event table and Merge IDs table schemas and click **Next**.
-5. In the *Set Up Credentials* section, enter the `tenantId`, `clientId`, and `clientSecret` from the service principal you created.
+2. In the *Set Up Credentials* section, enter the `tenantId`, `clientId`, and `clientSecret` from the service principal you created.
-6. Complete the Azure Blob Storage container details in the *Azure Blob Storage Container Details* section.
+3. Complete the Azure Blob Storage container details in the *Azure Blob Storage Container Details* section.
 Click **Next**.
-7. Click **Next**.
+4. Click **Next**.
 Amplitude attempts a test upload to check that the entered credentials work.
 If the upload is successful, click **Finish** to complete the Azure Blob Storage destination configuration and activation.

 When complete, Amplitude sends all future events/merged users to your Azure Blob Storage once per hour.